All Products

 Note

-• Replace <yourPassword> in the command with the new password.
+• Replace <yourPassword> with the new password.

 • The password must be 8 to 30 characters long.
 It must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
 For a Windows instance, the password cannot start with a forward slash (/).